COVID-19 - What you need to know

 - Ensure athletes arrive dressed for practice and leave immediately after practice.
 No recreational play or loitering is allowed on the fields or in the parking lot.

-Please Use the MYSA Coaches Toolkit to guide you throughout the season
+MYSA Coaches Toolkit to guide you throughout the season

 WSA Coaching Requirements

-In order to sign up for a practice slot, the following must be completed:
+Before you can sign up for a practice slot, the following must be completed:

 - Register with Mass Youth Soccer Association